 Cooperative Work Experience

-Cooperative work experience is intended to provide authentic experiences in the world of work by applying knowledge and skills learned in the classroom to a working environment.
+Intended to provide authentic experiences in the world of work by applying knowledge and skills learned in the classroom to working environment.
 A summary portfolio of learned experiences will document the specific abilities gained through working cooperatively in a business.
-Prerequisites: instructor’s permission.
+Prerequisites: instructor's permission.

 AGRI 254 5 credits

 Integrated Pest Management

 Classification, morphology, anatomy, growth and development, ecology and management of arthropod, weed, disease and vertebrate pests and their natural enemies.
 History of pest management that includes development of IPM strategies and tactics and how they are utilized in ecologically-based pest management programs.

 Lecture and lab-oriented class emphasizing the use of integrated pest management (IPM) in deciduous fruit orchards of the Pacific Northwest.
 Identification and biology of insect, mite, disease and weed pests that affect fruits.
 Hands-on experience with current methods for monitoring and managing major pests.